Stochastic Control and Differential Games with Path-Dependent Influence of Controls on Dynamics and Running Cost: Introduction

-For example, in \cite{gozzi_delay_1} and \cite{gozzi_delay_2}, the authors considered a class of problems that exhibit a particular type of path\hyph dependence in the control, namely delayed controls.
-The method implemented there is a classical infinite dimensional analysis and they derived an infinite dimensional HJB equation.
+For example, in \cite{gozzi_delay_1} and \cite{ gozzi_delay_2_I, gozzi_delay_2_II}, the authors considered a class of problems that exhibit a particular type of path\hyph dependence in the control, namely delayed controls.
+The method implemented there is a classical infinite\hyph dimensional analysis and they derived an infinite\hyph dimensional HJB equation.
 However, their method is strongly related to the delay\hyph type of path\hyph dependence.
 Additionally, we forward the reader to the following articles \cite{delay_control_huang, delay_control_li, delay_control_alekal}.
 These results were recently applied to stochastic games in \cite{fouque_systemic_delay}.

 Our approach uses the functional It\^o calculus framework, introduced by Bruno Dupire in the seminal paper \cite{fito_dupire}, which allows us to consider more general path\hyph dependent structures.
-Although our method could be also seen as an infinite dimensional analysis, it is rather different than the one applied in \cite{gozzi_delay_1} and \cite{gozzi_delay_2}.
-Our method delivers a simpler HJB equation that can be applied to virtually any path\hyph dependent structure in the control and it could be formulated in the deterministic case as well.
+Although our method could be also seen as an infinite\hyph dimensional analysis, it is rather different than the one applied in \cite{gozzi_delay_1} and \cite{gozzi_delay_2_I, gozzi_delay_2_II}.
+Our method delivers an HJB equation that can be applied to virtually any path\hyph dependent structure in the control and it could be formulated in the deterministic case as well.
 Our assumptions are mainly related to the well\hyph posedness of the optimal control problem (smoothness, measurability and integrability).
-Additionally, our method could be applied to delay of the type of Equation (\ref{eq:simple_example}) with no additional difficulty, which is not the case of the method derived in \cite{gozzi_delay_1} and \cite{gozzi_delay_2}.
+Additionally, our method could be applied to delay of the type of Equation (\ref{eq:simple_example}) with no additional difficulty, which is not the case of the method derived in the aforesaid references.
 See Section \ref{sec:example_control} for more details.

 The structure of the paper is as follows.
 We finish this introduction with the main definitions and results of functional It\^o calculus.
 In Section \ref{sec:control}, we introduce the problem we are considering and derive the main results of our work: the DPP in Theorem \ref{thm:dpp} and the Verification Theorem for the path\hyph dependent HJB equation in Theorem \ref{thm:hjb_verification}.
 An example is analyzed in Section \ref{sec:example_control}.
-Additionally, in Section \ref{sec:games}, we briefly study stochastic differential games with path\hyph dependent actions.
+Additionally, in Section \ref{sec:games}, we briefly study stochastic differential games with path\hyph dependence effects of the control in the dynamics and running cost.